 “Right now, there’s a dizzying profusion of classic styles on the market, which range from undrinkable swill to perfect expressions of ale and lager.
 Of course, there are plenty of exotic beers, made with rare infusions, unusual aging, or wild yeasts.
 Many of these experiments are god-awful.”

 So maybe we won’t have a ton of free time, but dammit we’ll be making that time count!
-And that means drinking a lot of beer.
-But since every summer should involve adventure, why not set some drinking goals?
-Step away from your old standbys and hunt down 15 of America’s best brews.
+And since every summer should involve adventure, why not set some drinking goals?
+Step away from your old standbys and hunt down 15 of America’s best summer beer options.

 When it comes to beer, we’re living in America’s golden age.
 And a walk down the beer aisle has gotten a lot more complicated.
 First we encounter the dizzying profusion of classic styles, ranging from undrinkable swill to perfect expressions of ale and lager.
 Then we have the exotics, made with rare infusions, unusual aging, or wild yeasts.
 Many of these experiments are god-awful, but some should be part of your regular refrigerator rotation.

-To save you from shelling out $12 for a six pack you’ll want to pawn off on your less-discerning guests, I’ve hunkered down to some serious research, sampling many an unpalatable experiment in search for the truly divine.
+To save you from shelling out $12 for a six pack you’ll want to pawn off on your less-discerning guests, I’ve hunkered down to some serious research, sampling many an unpalatable experiment in search for truly divine summer beer.
 You’re welcome.

 Ever tried to decide if it’s beer o’clock, or time for another cup of coffee?
 You can thank Bent Paddle Brewing for the perfect solution.
 Cold Press Black is a diabolical mix of smooth black ale and cold pressed coffee, and the result is subtly delicious and invigorating.
 Like Four Loko for grown-ups.

 Bend is a hotspot in a state famous for beer.
 In such a beer-centric region, it takes a lot to stand out, but Boneyard is ahead of the pack.
-Brewed with six varieties of Northwestern hops, this well-rounded IPA sets the standard.
+Brewed with six varieties of Northwestern hops, this well-rounded IPA sets the standard for summer beer.